 Stay the Night PGC has a variety of lodging options for students and weekend visitors.
-Friendship Suites Fully furnished and completely equipped apartments with discounted…
+Marriott Springhill Suites Bakery Square Spacious studio suites with a king or double…

-All 5-day classes start with an orientation at 9am on Monday.
-Classes run from 9am to 5pm Monday through Thursday.
+All classes start with an orientation at 9am on Monday.
+Classes run 9am to 5pm Monday through Thursday, and 9am to 3pm on Friday.
 PGC studios are open until 10pm Monday through Thursday for students to practice.
-Classes end Friday at 3pm.
-A studio-wide clean-up follows.
-Studios are open Saturday from 10am to 12pm for coldworking and clean-up only.
 Wednesday evenings are set aside for instructor presentations at 6pm.
+Following a studio-wide clean up at the end of day on Friday, students may pack their class work until 5:30pm.
+On Saturday, students are welcome to use the cold shop from 10am to 2pm and to pack their items as late as 4pm.

 Cost and Payment

 Full class payment is required to secure placement in any class.
 Classes are filled on a first come, first served basis until full.
-All 5-day intensives cost $700 if paid before February 1.
+All 5-day intensives cost $800 if paid before February 1.
 This early registration discount cannot combine with any other discount.
-Fees increase to $800 on February 1 and $850 on April 15.
-Discounts such as the membership discount are applicable after February 1.
+Fees increase to $850 on February 1 and $900 on April 15.
+Discounts such as the membership discount are applicable beginning February 1.

 Any student registering for a full class will be placed on a waiting list.
 Waiting lists are kept in order by the date that registrations are received.